Vahe227/auth-app-server/README.md

 The project also utilizes the dotenv library to manage environment variables, ensuring better stability and security across the application.

+To make the server more efficient and responsive, I used the Cluster module, which allows handling incoming requests across all CPU cores instead of a single one.
+As a result, the server can process multiple requests simultaneously, improving its performance and scalability.

 ---

 ## 🛠️ Key Technologies